ubunatic/minetest-orienteering/README.md

 * GPS device: Shows X, Y, Z coordinates, yaw and time
 * Quadcorder: Combination of everything above: Shows X, Y, Z coordinates, pitch, yaw, time, speed and enables minimap/radar

+Note: The map will only be available if the game does not include the “map” mod (found in Minetest Game), which already includes a mapping kit item.

 To toggle between 12h and 24h mode for the displayed time, wield any device which is capable of displaying the time and press the left mouse button.